Corbin/Hanner: 1989–2014: Reuinon as Corbin/Hanner

 A second project for Mercury, 1992's Just Another Hill, charted three more singles for the duo.
 First was the title track, followed by their highest-peaking Mercury release "I Will Stand by You" at number 49.
-The latter song was also made into a music video, which aired on the former TNN (The Nashville Network).
+The latter song was also made into a music video.
 Their last charted single overall was "Any Road", peaking at number 71 in early 1993.
 Unlike the previous albums, which included a mix of songs written solely by each member, Just Another Hill featured multiple songs written by both of them.
 Susan Beyer of The Ottawa Citizen thought the album sounded "homey" and praised both singers' voices as well as their use of vocal harmony.
 Star-Gazette writer Dennis Miller opined similarly, while also noting influences of the Everly Brothers, Roy Orbison, and Bruce Springsteen on individual tracks.
 Because the album and its singles had been commercially unsuccessful, Mercury announced plans to drop the duo in 1993.

 Despite exiting Mercury, Corbin/Hanner continued to perform locally around Pittsburgh.
 The two noted that fans continued to ask them when they would release any new music, and they chose to start releasing music independently through their own record label, Liddl' Red Hen.
 First was 1997's Every Stranger Has a Story.
 The duo promoted this album with an acoustic concert at Borders bookstore in Pittsburgh's Northway Mall (now the Block Northway).
 Its release overlapped with a concert album released by Silver Eagle Cross Country, titled Corbin/Hanner Band, which consisted of a live recording made by the band at the Palomino Club in Los Angeles, California, in 1982.
 This was followed by another independent album, By Request, in 1999.
 That same year, Corbin co-wrote the title track of Kenny Rogers's She Rides Wild Horses.
 The compilation Originals followed in 2000, also on Liddl' Red Hen.
 The duo continued to perform locally during this timespan.
 In 2001, they performed a local benefit concert for Help, Inc., a non-profit organization to aid homeless children in Westmoreland County.

 In 2008, Corbin/Hanner released their final album, And the Road Goes On.
 They promoted this album with a concert at Ford City Heritage Days.
 Serving as the opening act was local country singer Vanessa Campagna, whose debut album was produced by Corbin.
+The same year, Hanner's children Casey and Jake founded a band called Donora, which released an extended play on Rostrum Records.
 Corbin/Hanner continued to perform locally in Pennsylvania before disbanding in 2014.
 Their last shows were held at Jergel's Rhythm Grille in Warrendale, Pennsylvania.
+By the time of their final concert series, Corbin and his wife had moved to Ecuador.
 Corbin died September 18, 2023, of undisclosed causes.
+Edana died within the same month, inspiring the couple's daughter Jess to release a CD titled Simple.